Story Generation from Visual Inputs: Techniques, Related Tasks, and Challenges: Visual Story Generation

 \gls{tapm} uses a split-training strategy to optimize model performance.
 Initially, the visual encoder undergoes adaptation training with the adaptation loss, while the text encoder and language generator remain fixed.
 Subsequently, all components are jointly updated with the generation loss, allowing the model to optimize the adaptation task before addressing the more challenging generation objective.
 After the adaptation and split-training phases, \gls{tapm} undergoes fine-tuning.
 The model is then ready for the inference phase, generating captions for unseen visual inputs.

-Fig.~\ref{tab:tapm-lsmdc-results} shows results for \gls{tapm} against selected baselines on the LSMDC 2019 and VIST datasets.
-Fig.~\ref{tab:tapm-human-evaluation-lsmdc}~and~\ref{tab:tapm-human-evaluation-vist} show human evaluation results in which \gls{tapm} surpasses adversarial baselines on LSMDC 2019.
-On VIST it surpasses the XE~\cite{wang-etal-2018-metrics} and AREL~\cite{wang-etal-2018-metrics} baselines in relevance, expressiveness, and concreteness.
+Table.~\ref{tab:tapm-evaluation-results-vist} and~\ref{tab:tapm-evaluation-results-lsmdc} shows results for \gls{tapm} against selected baselines on the LSMDC 2019 and VIST datasets.
+Table.~\ref{tab:tapm-human-evaluation-lsmdc} show human evaluation results in which \gls{tapm} surpasses adversarial baselines on LSMDC 2019.
+On VIST it surpasses the XE~\cite{wang-etal-2018-metrics} and AREL~\cite{wang-etal-2018-metrics} baselines in relevance, expressiveness, and concreteness as shown in Table~\ref{tab:tapm-human-evaluation-vist}.
 These results highlight the strengths in word choice and contextual accuracy, showcasing its ability to capture causal relationships between images.
 However, the score is still far from human performance, indicating that there is still room for improvement.